 This social post is an invite to a meetup and uses browns to create an inviting feeling.
 Blues act as a nice decorative color, but the important details are highlighted in white, making them easy to read.

-There are so many ways to create a beautiful color palette!
+Remember, there are so many ways to create a beautiful color palette!
 Here are a few we’ve covered:

 - Monochromatic: picking different shades from one color